Regular coffee can hit hard, but you don't always want a full-strength cup.

 That said, this option is the most time-consuming as you’ll want to grind the coffee beans yourself.

-At the end of the day (or, should I say, at the start of the day), the decision comes down to personal preference.
+At the end of the day (or, more accurately, at the start of the day), the decision ultimately comes down to personal preference.

 Is half-caff always a 50/50 mix of decaf and regular coffee?